 #6 Use the KonMari Method When Packing

 Marie Kondo not only changed my home, but she also changed how I travel.
 If you’ve never seen her show on Netflix, I highly recommend it.
-I also have her book which has a plethora of organization and decluttering tips to make your life stress free and purposeful.
+I also have her book which has a plethora of organization and decluttering tips to make your life stress-free and intentiona.

 I use the KonMari method to fold my clothing so that everything stands up and remains visible in my luggage.
 I also maximize the space available in my bag.
 I place clean clothing on one side and dirty clothes on the opposite side.